hariamoor-zz/todo-cli/content/Rust-Asides.md

 Well, that's not really an argument, if Haskell were doing the right thing.
 Fortunately, we have avoided having to recant: `Data.Serialize` is a lot like the Boost system that exists for C++.
 The key difference is that the serialization contract is explicit, but it is messier as it lifts the `Builder` monad to form a custom serialization monad.

 `Data.Serialize` is also not as complete as serde, lacking any in-built support for the variety of formats serde does.

+## Aside: The Layout of a Rust Application

+If you're reading this you either somehow like the schizoid writing style of this tutorial or you ignored our mild suggestion to read the Rust book.
+In case that suggestion was too mild, we recommend you read through [the Rust book](https://doc.rust-lang.org/book/) again.

+Not yet suggestive enough?
+Luckily for you, the writer with this tone likes the sound of their own voice and will get you up to speed on some basics imminently.
+Again, this isn't a replacement for [the book](https://doc.rust-lang.org/book/), just, at best, a suppliment that focusses on points that will come up in starting on the app.

+That is, what to start with?
+Let's really empty the canvas and suppose that the code wasn't actually already present under `../src`.
+The easiest thing to do is `cargo new app <name>` in a shell of your choice.
+This would make this sort of directory tree:

+- <name>
+  - src
+    - main.rs
+  - Cargo.toml
+  - .git (yes, by default, cargo makes you a git repo too -- what a great friend!)

+The `Cargo.toml` describes the app, naming it, versioning it, and listing its dependencies.
+Hence, if you need a dependency, it's easiest to add it to this list so that you have it when you rebuild.
+This is covered in more detail as we install clap-rs and serde.
+Hence, let's move on to the other file: `main.rs`.

+Here, cargo will have given you a main function, but let's talk in broader strokes for this aside.

+### Aside in the Aside: The Layout of Rust Code

+This is a broad overview of what goes where in Rust.
+This, like the aside it's in, is not a replacement for [the book](https://doc.rust-lang.org/book/), but a sub-section to aid you in reading the source code we provide.

+As a descendant of C, Rust uses `{}` for blocks.
+There are four levels of blocks we'll nest our way into (this is in order of the tutorial's presentation):

+1. Module
+1. Struct, Enum, or trait declaration
+1. Function
+1. Impl block

+Here's a fuller arrangement of what the blocks are and how they nest (simplified to only include common patterns):

+- Module
+  - Struct, trait, or enum declaration
+  - Impl block
+    - Function
+  - Function

+Inside a function, there's control-flow.
+This is discussed in more detail as needed, so will be glossed over for our broad strokes.
+In fact, the broader strokes below only briefly sketch modules and impl blocks (the rest are assumed to be legible or covered as they are brought up).

+### Aside in the Aside: Modules

+Zerothly: the book has more details [here](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch07-00-modules.html).

+Firstly, a bit of philosophy:

+> Namespaces are a honking great idea -- let's do more of those! --_Tim Peters, the Zen of Python_

+So?
+The first thing is that every `filename.rs` is implicitly in a module `filename`.
+But there's more!
+Rust has a module keyword so you can nest as much as you'd like with just one file. `pub` makes things public because everything is private by default (yay, encapsulation!).
+Hence, you'll see that our `cli.rs` opens with `pub mod cli {`.

+In order to use modules elsewhere, you need to `use` them.
+This also has a couple edge cases:

+- If the module is another file in your application, you have to declare it with `mod filename;` in your `main.rs`.
+- If the module is from a crate you're depending on, you have to forward-declare it with `extern crate toplevel_name_of_crate;`.

+To use your own modules from your application in your application, note that you have to `use crate::<module path>`.
+Inner modules are referred to after the `::`.
+All these edge cases appear in our `main.rs`.

+### Aside in the Aside: impl blocks

+These blocks implement functions on data types.
+These are the methods in Java.
+There are two flavors of impl block:

+- Standalone
+- impl trait

+A standalone `impl` block reads `impl <type> {` and in the block, you list out methods and implement them.
+These will be the methods your object can use. `self` is a magic keyword in the block that refers to the instance of the object you're calling the method on (if it's absent, the method is like a static function in Java or C++). `Self` is a magic keyword for the type that you're implementing methods for.